 Our assistive feeding device combines computer vision, robotics, and embedded systems to create an affordable solution for individuals with limited upper body mobility.

 The system uses real-time mouth tracking to position food at the optimal location, giving users control over their feeding process.
-Built with accessibility in mind, the entire system costs under $600 and can be replicated by other teams.
+Built with accessibility in mind, the entire system costs under $600 and is fully open-source so other teams can replicate it.

 We explored several design approaches before landing on our final solution.
 Our initial concepts included a stationary arm with rotating base, a gantry-style system, and a jointed arm similar to industrial robots.